nobodyPerfecZ/Mighty/paper/paper.md

 | SAC | Walker2D | 10⁶ | 353.13 | 4478.67 ± 689.22 | 4471.15 ± 1896.34 |
 | SAC | HalfCheetah | 10⁶ | 302.53 | 10588.34 ± 874.19 | 10958.60 ± 1335.62 |

-The trends broadly align: PPO and DQN on CartPole closely track OpenRL, and SAC in Walker2D and HalfCheetah remains close to the mean performance reported by OpenRL.
-The results demonstrate that Mighty's implementations reproduce the results of established baselines, both in sample efficiency and runtime.
+The trends that broadly align are: PPO and DQN on CartPole closely track OpenRL, and PPO on MountainCar reproduces the expected $-200$ plateau.
+Deviations appear where exploration and continuous-control dynamics matter more: DQN on MountainCar remains at $-200$ on our runs while OpenRL occasionally escapes.
+SAC in Walker2D and HalfCheetah remains close to the mean performance reported by OpenRL, and within the variance of their performance across seeds.
+In general, the results demonstrate that Mighty's implementations reproduce the results of established baselines, both in sample efficiency and runtime.

 ## Acknowledgements